emqx/blog/en/201910/emqx-rule-engine-series-store-messages-to-dynamodb-database.md

 ## Scenario Introduction

-In this scenario, messages that meet the criteria under the EMQ X specified topic are required to be stored in the DynamoDB database.
+In this scenario, messages that meet the criteria under the EMQX specified topic are required to be stored in the DynamoDB database.
 In order to facilitate subsequent analysis and retrieval, the message content needs to be split and stored.

 **In this scenario, the message reported by the device  is as follows:**